 III: “All my dreams were left behind that day”

-On this rainy Friday afternoon, the brothers, along with their attorney from CASA de Maryland, a leading immigrant advocacy group, Nick Katz, appraised the ICE agents of Lizandro’s intention to move to North Carolina’s rural Franklin County to commence his undergraduate studies and promising collegiate fútbol career.
+On a rainy Friday afternoon, the brothers, along with their attorney from CASA de Maryland, a leading immigrant advocacy group, Nick Katz, appraised the ICE agents of Lizandro’s intention to move to North Carolina’s rural Franklin County to commence his undergraduate studies and promising collegiate fútbol career.
 Upon arrival, Katz said the officers told him that the brothers needed to be processed as adults now that they were over the age of 18.
 “I think there was not an indication that this was going to be any different than any previous check-in which they’ve been to, again and again, for a period of years.
 And of course, things went drastically different,” he said.

 As time passed and the brothers were still with the officials, the young attorney began to expect the worst.
 While back in Germantown, an anxious Lucía made several calls and sent numerous messages, but received no response from either of her sons.